iamMahmudul/chaldalshobji-an-online-shop/README.md

 # chaldalshobji-an-online-shop
-This is an ecommerce website based on grocery items.
+This is a fully responsive ecommerce website based on grocery items.
 It is developed by using object oriented PHP and MySql.
 The functionalities of the user panel are:

 * User Registration and User Login system
 * Search functionality